 The BlueMAX adapter enables you to access the same engine data as the MFD uses but stream it wirelessly via Bluetooth to a portable device such as a phone or tablet allowing easier and more versatile ways to view the data.
 An optional connection can be made to GPS data allowing this to also be streamed to your portable device.

 BlueMAX logs data in real time to your portable device, eliminating the need to download engine data from your MFD with a USB stick.
-You can view the data directly on your iPad or immediately upload it to analysis tools like Cirrusreports and Savvyanalysis.
+You can view the data directly on your Android/iOS device or immediately upload it to analysis tools like Cirrusreports and Savvyanalysis.

 BlueMAX monitors the data quality from CHT and EGT probes, and will flag those that appear to have bad connections, helping you make informed decisions about whether a high temperature is real or an indication error.